-However, BOPP base film typically has not undergone any surface treatment or coating.
-This unmodified surface is suitable for further processing, such as lamination or metallization.
-Manufacturers often select BOPP base film when they need a primary substrate for value-added applications where coating or printing will be applied later in the production process.
+BOPP base film refers to the original film produced immediately after extrusion and biaxial stretching.
+At this stage, the film exhibits excellent clarity, dimensional stability, and mechanical strength, which are inherent characteristics of BOPP.
+However, it has not undergone any surface treatment or coating, maintaining a natural surface energy of approximately 30–32 dynes/cm.
+This unmodified surface is suitable for further downstream processing such as metallization, lamination, or specialized coating.
+Manufacturers often select BOPP base film when they need a primary substrate for value-added applications where treatment or printing will be applied later in the production process, offering maximum flexibility and long shelf stability.

-Although simple in structure, uncoated BOPP film provides outstanding clarity, good stiffness, and excellent moisture barrier performance.
-It is widely used in everyday packaging applications such as snack wrappers, labels, flower sleeves, and general protective packaging.
-Many manufacturers prefer uncoated BOPP film for cost-efficient production while maintaining good printing results.
+Uncoated BOPP film has no surface coating layer but receives corona or flame treatment to enhance surface energy from the native 30 dynes/cm to 38–42 dynes/cm or higher.
+Corona treatment employs high-voltage electrical discharge in an oxygen-rich environment to oxidize the polymer surface, introducing polar functional groups that improve wettability and ink adhesion.
+Flame treatment uses controlled combustion to achieve similar oxidation, often preferred for thicker films requiring deeper, longer-lasting modification.
+This surface-activated film provides outstanding clarity, good stiffness, and excellent moisture barrier performance.
+It is widely used in everyday packaging applications such as snack wrappers, pressure-sensitive labels, flower sleeves, and general protective packaging.
+Many manufacturers prefer uncoated BOPP film for cost-efficient production while maintaining reliable printing results and lamination quality.

 Blog